twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **fntXX/XXX.tmp** – Temporary font used by saving (the last two or three characters in the filename is a combo of letters and/or numbers).
 * **FontCreatorSetup.exe** – Installs the Win32 version of the program.
 Use the `/DIR` switch to change the installation directory.
 * **FontCreatorSetup-x64.exe** (version 11.0 & above) – Installs the Win64 version of the program.
 Use the `/DIR` switch to change the installation directory.
-* **FontCreator.tip** (version 2.0 until 6.5) – Contains tips and tricks used by the Tip of the Day.
+* **FontCreator.tip** (version 2.0 until 6.5) – Contains tips and tricks in the Tip of the Day.
 The window will appear empty if removed.
 * **FontCreator YYYYMMDD HHMMSS ###.dat/prd** (version 12.0) – Contains crash and error info (located in `ProgramData\High-Logic\Errors` – **YYYYMMDD HHMMSS** is the computer's date and time and **###** is a number).
 The Call Stack Information was removed in version 12.0.0.2563 (2020-02-21).
 * **FontInstaller.dll** (version 2.0 until 6.5) and **FontInstaller2.dll** (version 7.0 & above) – Dynamic link library for installing fonts.
 * **glyphlist.dat** – List of PostScript names for glyphs in the Adobe glyph list.
 Old versions have the same list but it duplicates **xi** to the first Unicode codepoint.